OldDBA-AWS/olddba/README.md

 </pre>

 ## End of Deployment
 From your workstation open in Firefox your EC2 host address and start making "reservations", while ticking the checkbox to test Database failures.
+(You may consider to temporarily disable JS so you can go back and resubmit same data without changing anything.)

 Now it's a good time to play around with the cafe Demo website and to review its code.
 Note that "Rananeeti" Data Platform is the _only interface_ to all sort of data stores, relational and not.
 It also has its own connection pool with transaction processing logic smart enough to survive even full database outages. _That is the core concept of Maximum Data Availability Architecture_.